Efim Zelmanov: Biography

 Zelmanov was elected a member of the U.S. National Academy of Sciences in 2001, becoming, at the age of 47, the youngest member of the mathematics section of the academy.

-He is also an elected member of the American Academy of Arts and Sciences (1996) and a foreign member of the Korean Academy of Science and Engineering and of the Spanish Royal Academy of Sciences.
-In 2012 he became a fellow of the American Mathematical Society.
+He is also an elected member of the American Academy of Arts and Sciences (1996) and a foreign member of the Korean Academy of Science and Technology and of the Spanish Royal Academy of Sciences.
+In 2012, he became a fellow of the American Mathematical Society.